 A: You may adjust your program preferences (or withdraw any application) in the programmed housing application until June 30.

 Q: Can I choose my own roommate?

-A: You have the option to identify a preferred roommate on the housing and mealpPlan contract.
-If both of you are admitted to the program AND both of you mutually agree to be roommates on your contracts, we may be able to place you together, but it is not guaranteed.
+A: After your learning community is known, you will have the option to identify a preferred roommate (in that same learning community) on your housing contract.
+If both of you mutually agree to be roommates on your contracts, we may be able to place you together, but it is not guaranteed.

 Q: Can I visit before I apply/decide?